FoxyStoat/daily-css-images/README.md

 Don't worry.
 It can be still be cute and simple.
 Just a face is still perfectly ok.

-After a very long break away from this challenge, I have picked up where I had left it, on the Tiger.
-After a very rough few years, I am back today 25/04/2020 to finish this challenge.

-My attempt: Day four the Tiger went well and I am pleased with the result, I kept it simple.

 * #### Daily CSS Images :: 05 Favorite Animated Animal